oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## 9.9 Parameter Mapping Assignment

-A parameter to attribute mapping defines an “incoming” parameter value (e.g. an output value that is expected to be returned by an operation implementation) and a mapping that specifies the node or relationship attribute into which the returned “incoming” parameter value must be stored.
+A parameter mapping assignment is used to define the mapping of an *incoming* parameter value (e.g. an output value that is expected to be returned by an operation implementation) to an attribute into which the returned *incoming* parameter value must be stored.
+A TOSCA parameter value assignment has no keynames.
+Parameter value assignments have the following grammar:

-### Keynames

-The TOSCA parameter mapping assignment has no keynames.

-### Grammar

-Parameter mapping assignments have the following grammar:
 ```
-<parameter_name>: <attribute_selection_format>
+<parameter_name>: <attribute_name> | <tosca_traversal_path>
 ```
 In the above grammar, the pseudo values that appear in angle brackets have the following meaning: